-The Guidance may also result in the inappropriate recognition of a liability where there are trivial conditions.
-ED 144, para G6 states that where an entity has no experience of not fulfilling conditions, in the absence of evidence to the contrary, the entity assumes the donor would enforce the condition and therefore it is a condition.
-This paragraph may mean that a grantor or grantee is able to delay the revenue recognition of unconditional transfers by adding trivial conditions or requesting that they be added.
+ED 144 (paragraph G6) states that where an entity has no experience of not fulfilling conditions, in the absence of evidence to the contrary, the entity assumes the donor would enforce the condition and therefore it is a condition.
+This may mean that a grantor or grantee is able to delay the revenue recognition of unconditional transfers by adding trivial conditions or requesting that they be added.

 For example, a trivial condition would include making a contribution conditional on the entity producing an annual report (i.e. or else being required to return the contribution).
 As the preparation of an annual report is normally a statutory requirement, you would not expect an entity to have had any experience in not fulfilling the condition.
-However, para G6 would require that you assume it would be enforced and that a liability should be recognised.
+However, paragraph G6 would require that you assume it would be enforced and that a liability should be recognised.
 This treatment is not supported, as it is probable that the annual report will be produced and it is likely it will be produced irrespective of the condition.